Florida executed 19 people last year and Democrats called it a political stunt.

 The justices noted the evidence had been addressed at trial years ago.

-A last-minute appeal to the U.S. Supreme Court didn't stop the needle.
+A last-minute appeal to the U.S. Supreme Court didn’t stop the orders.

 At 6 p.m.
-Thursday at Florida State Prison near Starke, Richard Knight received a lethal injection and became Florida's seventh execution of 2026.
+Thursday at Florida State Prison near Starke, Richard Knight became Florida’s seventh execution of 2026.

 The 26 Years Hanessia’s Family Didn’t Get Back